kevindkchan/landing-page/README.md

 # landing-page

-A landing page using HTML and CSS
+A landing page using HTML and CSS flexbox